 She had also given him the down payment for his house and had recently taken over the payments.

 His insight: "I'm 30 years old and still (like a child) dependant on my mother!"

-For Him and Her: the power of a deep insight is that it cannot be unseen; it will tend to keep prodding, pushing and motivating them into a permanent changes they want so badly (no resolutions needed).
+Both Him & Her: The power of a deep insight is that it cannot be unseen; it will tend to keep prodding, pushing and motivating Him and Her into a permanent change (no resolutions needed).

 Imagine taking control over that part of your life

-Imagine the relief of knowing that you are moving on, once and for all.
+And imagine the relief of knowing that you are finally moving on, once and for all

 The very foundation of personal improvement is self-care/self-love.
 At this link: